 This paper extends Ravenel-Wilson Hopf ring techniques \cite{RavenelWilson1977, RavanelWilson1980, Wilson1982} to $C_2$-equivariant homotopy theory.
-Our main application and motivation is to produce some computations of the $RO(C_2)$-graded homology of $C_2$-equivariant Eilenberg-MacLane spaces.
-The result (Theorem \ref{Thm:signed}, Theorem \ref{Thm:sigmaPlusl}) is some $C_2$-equivariant analogues of the classical cohomology computation completed by Serre in the 1950s \cite{serre1953}.
+Our main application and motivation is a computation of the $RO(C_2)$-graded homology of $C_2$-equivariant Eilenberg-MacLane spaces.
+The result, stated over the course of Theorems \ref{Thm:signed}, \ref{Thm:HKVgen}, and \ref{Thm:sigmaPlusl}, is a $C_2$-equivariant analogue of the classical cohomology computation completed by Serre in the 1950s \cite{serre1953}.

 Non-equivariantly, Serre applied the Borel theorem \cite[page 88, Theorem 1]{moshertangora1968} to the path space fibration to calculate the cohomology of $K(\mF_p, n + 1)$ given $H^* K(\mF_p, n).$ In $C_2$-equivariant homotopy theory, the constant Mackey functor $\umF_2$ is the analogue of the group $\mF_2$ and the Eilenberg-MacLane spaces $K_V = K( \umF_2, V)$ are graded on the real representations $V$ of the group $C_2$ rather than on the integers.
-Since the group $C_2$ has two irreducible real representations, the trivial representation and the sign representation $\sigma,$ the analogous equivariant computation would include computing the cohomology of $K_{V + \sigma}$ from $H^\star K_{V}$ in addition to $H^\star K_{V + 1}$ from $H^\star K_V.$ This would require a so called signed or twisted version of the Borel theorem.
-However, no such theorem is known to exist, making it difficult to study the spaces $K_{V + \sigma}$ with these techniques.
+Since the group $C_2$ has two irreducible real representations, the trivial representation and the sign representation $\sigma,$ the analogous equivariant computation would require computing the cohomology of $K_{V + \sigma}$ from $H^\star K_{V}$ in addition to $H^\star K_{V + 1}$ from $H^\star K_V.$ This would necessitate having a so called signed or twisted version of the Borel theorem.
+However, no such theorem is known to exist, making it difficult to study the cohomology of the spaces $K_{V + \sigma}$ with these techniques.
 We call $K_{V + \sigma}$ a signed delooping of $K_V$ since the space of signed loops $\Omega^\sigma K_{V + \sigma} \simeq K_V.$

 While direct extension of Serre's original argument does not allow for the computation of the cohomology of signed deloopings, it has been successfully applied to study trivial representation deloopings of $K_\sigma,$ whose cohomology is known \cite{HuKriz2001}.
 This approach is described in Ugur Yigit's thesis \cite{yigit2019}, where it is noted that the $RO(C_2)$-graded cohomology of all $C_2$-equivariant Eilenberg-MacLane spaces $K_{\sigma + *}$ can be computed using this method.
 Throughout, we use $*$ to denote integer grading and reserve $\star$ to denote grading by finite dimensional real representations.